afian/h3js_hexagons_taxi_demand/README.md

 - Visualizing taxi demand over time - adding interactivity to h3 js (part 3 of 3) - coming soon!

  How to run the app:
- 1. cd into your project
+ 1. cd into your project and open the file `src/components/MapBoxMultipleHex.jsx`, replacing `Map`
- 2. Open terminal and run 'npm install' (this will install the required dependencies)
+ 2. Open terminal and run `npm install` (this will install the required dependencies)
  3. Run `npm start`

 Please contact afian@afi.io if you have any questions or suggestions.
 Pull requests are welcome.